vratojr/InstantParking/README.md

 In the method and variable names I always explicited the unit of measure since, by experience, I know that doing otherwise could lead to errors.

 It took me 7h to complete this task.

+###

+Updates: I the end I got back to add a stub of exception handling and improving readability.
+You can count 30 minutes more.